AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     """;
     ```

-1. Save the file to save the new query text.
+1. Save the file.

-1. Return to the **ChatService.cs** and find the **GetChatCompletionAsync()** function with the following signature.
+1. Now we need to call this get cache function from the LLM pipeline.
+Within the **Services/ChatService.cs** class, locate the function, **GetChatCompletionAsync()** with the signature below.
 We will modify this function to search our semantic cache for user prompts with a similar intent to what is being asked.
 If we find a match, we can return the cached value to the user instead of making a new request to the LLM.

     ```csharp
-    public async Task<Message> GetChatCompletionAsync(string tenantId, string userId, string? sessionId, string promptText)
+    public async Task<Message> GetChatCompletionAsync(string tenantId, string userId, string sessionId, string promptText)
     ```

-1. Comment out the below line in **ChatService.cs** inside the **GetChatCompletionAsync()** function.
+1. To query our cache for past responses to similar prompts, we need to execute vector search.
+Below the existing `promptVectors` declaration in the **GetChatCompletionAsync()** function, add a call to the get cache function that we just updated.

     ```csharp
-    //(chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetRagCompletionAsync(sessionId, contextWindow, promptText, _productMaxResults);
+    //Get the embeddings for the user prompts float[] promptVectors = await _semanticKernelService.GetEmbeddingsAsync(prompts);

+    //Perform a cache search to see if this prompt has already been used in the same sequence and depth as this conversation string cacheResponse = await _cosmosDbService.GetCacheAsync(promptVectors, _cacheSimilarityScore);
     ```

-1. Next, below the commented code, add the following code.
-The function body should appear as seen below.
+1. Next, below the call to find cached responses you just added, add the following code.
+If `cacheResponse` isn't empty, that means we found a matching response to give the user and we can skip the rest of the function by returning the `chatMessage` to the user.
+If there wasn't a cache hit, this if statement is skipped and the rest of our LLM pipeline is executed to search for relevant products and generate a new completion using the Semantic Kernel Service.

     ```csharp
-    //(chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetRagCompletionAsync(sessionId, contextWindow, promptText, _productMaxResults);
-    (string cachePrompts, float[] cacheVectors, string cacheResponse) = await GetCacheAsync(contextWindow);
+    //Cache hit, return the cached completion
     if (!string.IsNullOrEmpty(cacheResponse))
     {
         chatMessage.CacheHit = true;
         chatMessage.Completion = cacheResponse;
-        chatMessage.CompletionTokens = 0;

-        await UpdateSessionAndMessage(tenantId, userId, sessionId, chatMessage);
+        //Persist the prompt/completion, elapsed time, update the session tokens await UpdateSessionAndMessage(tenantId, userId, sessionId, chatMessage);

         return chatMessage;
     }
-    else
-    {
-        (chatMessage.Completion, chatMessage.CompletionTokens) = await _semanticKernelService.GetRagCompletionAsync(sessionId, contextWindow, promptText, _productMaxResults);

-        await CachePutAsync(cachePrompts, cacheVectors, chatMessage.Completion);
-    }

-    await UpdateSessionAndMessage(tenantId, userId, sessionId, chatMessage);
-    return chatMessage;
     ```

-    This code first consults the cache and if there is a hit, it populates the `chatMessage` object to return to the user.
-If there wasn't a cache hit, we then call SemanticKernelService to generate a completion from Azure Open AI which is then added to the cache.
-Finally, the chat history is updated and the `chatMessage` is returned to the user.
+1. Lastly, we need to update this function to store new prompts and completions in the cache.
+After the existing call to the Semantic Kernel Service getting the new completion, add a call to update the cache.

+    ```csharp
+    //Call Semantic Kernel to do a vector search generate a new completion (chatMessage.Completion, chatMessage.GenerationTokens, chatMessage.CompletionTokens) = await _semanticKernelService.GetRagCompletionAsync(contextWindow, vectorSearchResults);

+    //Cache the prompts in the current context window and their vectors with the generated completion await CachePutAsync(prompts, promptVectors, chatMessage.Completion);
+    ```

 1. Save the file.